conghaile/warosu-scraper/README.md

 The scraper can currently:

--Dump posts as raw JSON files to a new ./posts directory (if it doesn't already exist) in the following format:
+- Dump posts as raw JSON files to a new ./posts directory (if it doesn't already exist) in the following format:
 ```
 {"number": <post number>,
   "subject": <OP subject ('' if no subject in post)>,